 branch name has been updated build policy chosen, the policy status updates when the protected branch is updated if the most recent build is no longer valid.

 External services can use the PR Status API to post detailed status to your PRs.
-The branch policy for external services brings the ability for those 3rd party services to participate in the PR workflow and establish policy requirements.
+The branch policy for additional services brings the ability for those third-party services to participate in the PR workflow and establish policy requirements.

 For instructions on configuring this policy, see Configure a branch policy for an external service.

 Automatically include code reviewers